playerzero/massrel-js/README.md

       // "this" is the poller instance
     })

+#### Poller batch

+Callback invoked for each poll that has more than zero tweets

     poller.batch(function(tweets) {
       // all tweets from each poll that have > 0 tweets console.log(tweets);